 The Senate was also forced to extend the requirement of furnishing troops to the coastal cities, which had traditionally manned the navies and were therefore exempt from providing soldiers.
 This triggered significant unrest.
 The cracks in the Republic’s social and political fabric were beginning to widen.

 If Hasdrubal had managed to combine his army with that of his brother, the Carthaginian host in Italy would have numbered in the vicinity of 70,000 men.
 It is also possible that the Italian allies that had remained faithful to Rome might have changed sides in face of such a threat (or opportunity, depending on how you look at it), drastically reducing the Republic’s pool of manpower.
 With such an army at his command, Hannibal would have been able to dispose of any force Rome had in the field at the time, though this was likely still too few men to actually take the city by storm.
 The most likely outcome would, therefore, have been a peace treaty highly favourable for the Carthaginians.
 Given the Barcids’ own antipathy towards Rome and that of Carthage itself, there is little doubt that any conditions of peace would have been very harsh.
-Of course, this is all speculation, but it is entirely reasonable that a harsh treaty would have stunted the growth of the Roman state to such an extent that it did not achieve the glorious heights that it is eternally famous for.
+Of course, this is all speculation, but it is entirely reasonable that a harsh treaty such as those that Rome had a penchant for forcing upon its defeated enemies would have stunted the growth of the Roman state to such an extent that it did not achieve the glorious heights that it is eternally famous for.